 4. Build graceful degradation

-- Fall back to simpler models or rules
+- Fall back to simpler models or rule-based systems

-- Fail open or closed based on business requirements
+- Fail open or closed based on business risk profile

-- Most failures are system failures: Focus on pipelines, not just models
+- Most failures are system failures.
+Build pipeline and data quality checks, not just model evaluation.